 |Humidity||Average to high|

 Devils Ivy Size

 When kept indoors with proper care you can expect your Devils Ivy to reach 6 to 8 feet in length.
 However when kept outside you can expect to see your Devils Ivy to reach up to 40 feet, so make sure you have a good pair of pruners ready for pruning or when you are ready to propagate.

 Devils Ivy Light Requirements

 Devils Ivy prefer to be positioned in moderate to bright filtered light for best growth and require this to thrive.
 A sign your Devils Ivy is getting too much light is pale leaves that are a yellowish colour and leaves that are growing smaller than usual indicates that the plant is not getting enough light.
 This can be resolved by changing the position of your plant to somewhere that better suits its light requirements.

 Devils Ivy Temperature

 Devils Ivy will perform best when in an area which maintains a temperature of 15 to 29°C (60 to 85°F).
 Being kept outside of this temperate range for prolonged periods of time can lead to poor plant health.

 Devils Ivy Humidity

 Maintaining an average to high humidity will assist in keeping your Devils Ivy happy and healthy.
-If your plant is housed in a spot with a humidity level consistently outside of this range click here for tips on how to increase or decrease humidity levels.
+If your plant is housed in a spot with a humidity level consistently outside of this range see our guide to indoor plant humidity.